isis/BootBroadcastReceiver-module/README.md

 ## Accessing the bootbroadcastreceiver Module

-*BootBroadcastReceiver Module* no neads creation of Object of Module like below: var bootbroadcastreceiver = require("jp.isisredirect.bootbroadcastreceiver");
+*BootBroadcastReceiver Module* no neads creation of Object of Module like below:

+  var bootbroadcastreceiver = require("jp.isisredirect.bootbroadcastreceiver");

-You need only import module by <module> in tiapp.xml :
+You need only import module by &lt;module&gt; in tiapp.xml :

      <modules>
         <module platform="android" version="2.0">jp.isisredirect.bootbroadcastreceiver</module>